Rational Team Concert Code Review

 After the author has finished making code changes and has satisfied any other requirements that your organization has (for example, static analysis, unit testing, etc.) then the author is ready to submit the code for review.
 Before submitting code for review, the author must complete the following steps:

-Steps 1 to 3 are typically performed in the rich client; step 4 is performed in the web client.
-Because RTC is flexible and can be customized to your method of working, there is more than one way to meet the above requirements.
+Steps 1 and 2 are typically performed independently of code review; step 3 and 4 can be performed in the web client but are also performed in a wizard in the rich client when the Submit for Review action is triggered in the code review presentation of the work item.
+Because EWM is flexible and can be customized to your method of working, there is more than one way to meet the above requirements.
 The next section describes a recommended work flow.

 Author submits changes for review

-- When the code changes are ready for review, in the Pending Changes View, right-click on the change sets; then, click Submit for Review….
+2. When the code changes are ready for review, in the Pending Changes View, right-click on the change sets; then, click Submit for Review….
+Note that this action is also available in the core review presentation of the work item, as shown in figure 5.

 Note: It is good practice to suspend your change sets when you submit your code for review.
 This removes the change sets from your repository workspace but preserves it in the repository so that you can perform other work without creating dependencies.
 Once the review is complete, you resume the change sets and deliver your changes.